revsic/CodeInjection/README.md

 [QueueUserAPC](https://msdn.microsoft.com/ko-kr/library/windows/desktop/ms684954) adds user-mode Asynchronous Procedure Call (APC).

-Many anti-debugging agents watch `CreateRemoteThread` is called.
+Many anti-debugging agents watch `CreateRemoteThread`.
 In order to bypass this scenario, we can use APC to inject dll.

 ```cpp
 for (auto dwTid : tids) {